Blazebit/blaze-persistence/README.md

 }
 ```

 The `CatView` has a property `cuteName` which will be computed by the JPQL expression `CONCAT(mother.name, 's kitty ', name)` and a subview for `father`.
-Note that every entity view needs an id mapping except for `EmbeddableEntityView` classes.
+Note that although not required in this particular case,
+every entity view for an Entity type should have an id mapping if possible.
+Entity views without an id mapping will by default have equals and hashCode implementations that consider all attributes, whereas with an id mapping, only the id is considered.
 The `SimpleCatView` is the projection which is used for the `father` relation and only consists of the `id` and the `name` of the `Cat`.

 You just created two DTO interfaces that contain projection information.
 Now the interesting part is that entity views can be applied on any query, so you can define a base query and then create the projection like this: